 The Development Services Department keeps an inventory of vacant residential parcels, as part of its implementation of the City’s Housing Element, including those with the potential for low-income housing on an annual basis.

 Included in the City's Zoning Ordinance (Section 10-3-12) is the process by which persons with disabilities or their representatives can request deviations from the strict application of zoning standards to allow accessory structures, building modifications, or other features that improve accessibility to housing and supportive services for persons with disabilities.
 This Ordinance may be viewed by visiting our City Code (Title 10, Chapter 3, Section 12).

 Accessory Dwelling Units (ADUs):

-Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.
-City regulations and standards for accessory dwelling units may be viewed by visiting our City Code (Title 10, Chapter 4, Section 12).
-Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.
+The City allows the establishment of accessory dwelling units within its residential zones.
+City regulations and standards for accessory dwelling units may be viewed by visiting our dedicated ADU webpage.

 El Dorado County's Department of Community Services operates the Housing Authority for all of El Dorado County.
 The Housing Authority web page provides information regarding rental assistance to low income households, and lists several apartments within El Dorado County, including several within the City of Placerville.